 Managing treatment side effects goes beyond just medication and appointments.
 It’s also about building a strong support system and daily practices that help you feel your best.
 Creating a comprehensive plan can make you feel more in control and prepared for the road ahead.
 This involves learning about all your care options, connecting with others, establishing helpful routines, and knowing when to reach out for urgent medical help.

-Learning about palliative and supportive care
+What is palliative and supportive care?

 When you hear the term “palliative care,” it’s easy to misunderstand its purpose.
 Many people think it’s only for end-of-life situations, but that’s not the case.
 Palliative care is for anyone with a long-term illness, and its main goal is to improve your quality of life.
 It focuses on providing relief from the symptoms and stress of your illness.
 This type of care can help reduce how bad and how long side effects last, and some evidence even suggests it may help patients live longer.
 Think of it as an extra layer of support that works alongside your cancer treatment.

-Finding counseling and support groups
+Where to find counseling and support groups

 You don’t have to go through this experience alone.
 Connecting with other people who have lung cancer can offer a unique kind of understanding and wisdom that’s hard to find anywhere else.
 Whether it’s an in-person group or an online community, sharing your story and hearing from others can be incredibly validating and comforting.
 If you’re not sure where to start, talk to your medical team.
 Your doctors, nurses, or a hospital social worker can often recommend trusted counseling services and support groups in your area or online.
 They are your best resource for finding personalized help.